STV News: Broadcast

-In the Central region, STV News at Six is presented from STV's Glasgow studio.
-The programme includes short opt-outs for separate news and weather for the East and West of the region.

-In the North, viewers in Tayside and northeast Fife receive a five-minute opt-out during the main STV News at Six each weeknight.
-While the Tayside opt is broadcast, viewers further north see more news from the north-east, Highlands and Islands - the programme is broadcast from the main studio in Aberdeen.

-The West edition and pan-regional bulletins are streamed live on STV Player.

-All North, East and pan-regional bulletins are broadcast one hour after their original airing on STV +1.
-All versions of STV News at Six, plus weekend bulletins are also available for catch-up for 1 day after broadcast on STV Player.
+The Central edition and pan-regional bulletins are streamed live on STV Player, and are broadcast one hour after their original airing on STV +1.
+Both versions of STV News at Six, plus weekend bulletins are also available for catch-up for 1 day after broadcast on STV Player.

 Digital

 STV News offers digital coverage through its website, native mobile apps, and distribution via platforms like Apple News and Google News.
 Their digital team collaborates with regional newsrooms.
 With over 700,000 followers on Facebook and over 600,000 on X (formerly Twitter), STV News maintains a strong social media presence.

 Overview

 STV News at Six launched on Monday 23 March 2009 as part of a major station revamp.
 The nightly news programmes were previously known as Scotland Today in the STV Central region and North Tonight in the STV North region, with both programmes carrying local opt-outs from January 2007 onwards.

 Previously in the Central region, viewers in the West and East areas received 5-minute bulletins within the main 6 pm programme – STV News West covered the area from Tobermory to Falkirk, with the presenter based in the main studio in Glasgow.
 Meanwhile, STV News East covered the area from Anstruther to Dunbar and was presented and produced at STV's Edinburgh studios.
 The full-length separate STV News at Six programmes for the two areas were launched on Monday 23 May 2011.